-We value the knowledge and understanding parents / carers have of their children.
+We also value the knowledge and understanding parents / carers have of their children.
 Our 'open door' policy means that we will always listen to any concerns and we will actively encourage opportunities to work in partnership.
-We understand that a child and their family must be at the heart of our SEND provision and we welcome this approach.
+We understand that a child and their family must be at the heart of our SEND provision.